MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-cicd-chatbot-content.md

 1. In the left navigation of your Azure DevOps project, select **Pipelines** > **Releases**, and then select **New pipeline**.
 1. Under **Select a template**, select **Empty job**.
 Change the stage name to something meaningful, like **Dev**.
 1. Under **Artifacts** on the left, select **Add**, then under **Add an artifact**, select **Build**.
 1. Select your build pipeline from the dropdown.
-Make a note of the **Source Alias**, as you will need it when creating the release tasks.
+Note the **Source Alias**, as you will need it when creating the release tasks.
 Select **Add**.
 1. Select **Artifacts** > **Add** again, then under **Add an artifact**, select **GitHub**.
 You may have to authorize the GitHub connection.
 1. Under **Source (repository)**, select the example repository that contains the ARM templates, and then select **Add**.
 1. On the pipeline page, select the **Variables** tab.
 Select **Add**, and set the following name/value pairs: